Dyalog/ride/docs/protocol.md

-> Note: :red_circle: marks internal notes and won't appear in the final version.
+> Note: A red circle :red_circle: marks internal notes which won't appear in the final version.

 The RIDE protocol is formed of messages sent in either direction over a TCP connection.